 Study of the roots of the colonists' revolt against the British Empire, their successful revolution, and their efforts to design a suitable framework of government for the new nation.
-Prerequisites: HIST 201, 202.
+Prerequisite: HIST 201 or 202 or HIST 250.

 HIST 312 Jeffersonian and Jacksonian America, 1800-1845 (3)